-To get the most out of the seminar, it can be helpful if you have a rough idea of your own estate assets and values.
-This asset information can be approximate and will help you gage your own potential costs as we follow the story of Bill and Mary.
+It can be helpful to get the most out of the seminar if you have a rough idea of your estate assets and values.
+This asset information can be approximate and will help you gauge your potential costs as we follow the story of Bill and Mary.